TimeATronics/Micro-for-Android/README.md

 ## How does it work ?

 • This application contains a `Shell Script` embedded into a stripped-down version of [`Terminal Emulator for Android`](https://github.com/jackpal/Android-Terminal-Emulator) which is executed at runtime.
-• The shell script copies all required files from the internal storage and sets up the environment.
+• The shell script copies all required files from the internal storage and sets up the environment during first launch.

 ## Installation